 The EdD is a research degree for experienced professionals from education and related fields who would like to extend their professional understanding and develop skills in research, evaluation and high-level reflection on practice.
 The programme aims to foster professional development through research as well as meeting the requirements of rigour and originality expected of a doctorate.
 It includes assessed taught courses, research-focused workshops and supervised original research.
 Through a strong group dynamic, the intention of the programme is to foster cohort solidarity, develop inter- and intra-personal skills that are critical for teamwork, while simultaneously developing writing, research, critical, analytical, communication, leadership and collaborative skills to the highest possible standards.
 The intention is to educate an existing and emergent educational leadership in the Irish context to the highest possible international standards.
-Areas of Professional Focus and contact details for 2018 can be found below:
+Areas of Professional Focus and contact details can be found below:

 Area of Professional Focus

 Contact: Dr Regina Murphy - firstname.lastname@example.org | +353 1 8842048